 The City of Charlotte is recruiting nationally for a highly experienced director of the city’s Planning, Design & Development Department who possesses a verifiable track record of success in fast-paced, high growth, progressive urban environments.
 The successful candidate will have a broad background in all aspects of urban planning, land use, development, community development and zoning with a public or private agency.
 The candidate should also have experience managing financial operations, including developing and managing a budget.

-This senior-level executive will be results-driven and possess the following qualities:
+executive will be results-driven and possess the following qualities:

 The Planning, Design & Development Department is a public planning agency established in 1954 as a joint city-county department to provide integrated planning services to the City of Charlotte and unincorporated areas of Mecklenburg County.
 In 2003, the city and county amended their Inter-local Cooperative Agreement to make the planning department a City of Charlotte department, while still providing planning services to both jurisdictions.
 As a City of Charlotte department, the planning director reports to the Office of the City Manager.